 - work regular business hours

-- usually work in offices as part of patient support services in hospitals.
+- usually work in offices in hospitals.

 What's the job really like?